yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part9.markdown

 ### Write your own Archive Container
 You can implement your own Archive Container to use your NoSQL backend or RDBMS for storing your information.
-Your class just needs to implement the {{ArchiveOperationHandler}} interface.
+Your class just needs to implement the `ArchiveOperationHandler` interface.